appvision-gmbh/json2typescript/README.md

 expect.
 Follow the following guide when doing that:

 - Make sure you pass the class name and not an instance of the class.
 - In case of primitive types, you have to use the upper case names.
+- In case of `any` type, import from `json2typescript` the class `Any`.

 See the following cheat sheet for reference: